 I like to purchase my tickets through Get Your Guide because then I have everything I need all in one app on my phone.
 The site is easy to use and they provide lots of details for the different activities.
-Typically, within 24 hours of the event you can cancel an activity for a full refund.
-I love that because if my plans change, there’s no stress.
-Below are some quick links to things I’ve mentioned in the post, but please visit Get Your Guide to see the 36 of the best things they have for Nashville!
+Typically, within 24 hours of the event, you can cancel an activity for a full refund.
+I love that if my plans change, there’s no stress.
+Below are some quick links to things I’ve mentioned in this post, but please visit Get Your Guide to see all 64 of the best things they have for Nashville!